UnionPAC/toolkit/lib/docs/components/RotatingWords.md

 ## 🧠 Notes

-- Animations use Vue's `<transition>` component with scoped CSS classes
+- Transitions use Vue's `<transition>` component with dynamic `:name` bound to the `animation` prop

+- The animated word uses a dynamic `:key="currentWord"` to ensure transition triggers on change

-- The animated word is wrapped in `inline-block` for proper transition behavior
+- The animated word is wrapped in `inline-block` to ensure transition effects apply correctly

-- If a slot is used (`#before`, `#after`), the corresponding `staticText` prop is ignored
-- Tailwind and utility classes can be passed in via class props
+- Transition duration is fixed at `0.3s` — customization can be added later if needed

 - All styles are scoped to prevent conflicts with other components

+- Tailwind and other utility classes are supported via props

-- TypeScript types are included for better development experience
+- Fully typed with TypeScript for great DX

 ---